mrkkrp/markkarpov.art/essay/real-realism.md

 single artwork cannot pinpoint the intention unambiguously.

-Next, let us suppose that the intention is explained through the language but it is in conflict with what the audience perceives by observing the physical object itself, that is, the inferred and the explained intention differ.
+Next, let us suppose that the intention is explained through the language but it is in conflict with what the audience perceives when observing the physical object itself, that is, the inferred and the explained intention differ.
 In this case either the explanation is incorrect or the object fails to implement the intention as stated.
 Such a pair object-intention does not